enMedD/enmedd-ai/CONTRIBUTING.md

 > **Note:**
-> This guide provides instructions to build and run Danswer locally from source with Docker containers providing the above external software.
+> This guide provides instructions to build and run Arnold AI locally from source with Docker containers providing the above external software.
 We believe this combination is easier for
 > development purposes.
-If you prefer to use pre-built container images, we provide instructions on running the full Danswer stack within Docker below.
+If you prefer to use pre-built container images, we provide instructions on running the full Arnold AI stack within Docker below.

 ### Local Set Up